-On a scale of ten years, modern societies developed enormous communication and social networks.
-The World Wide Web (WWW) alone has about 50 billion indexed web pages, so that their classification and information retrieval processing become a formidable task which the society has to face every day.
+In the past ten years, modern societies have developed enormous communication and social networks.
+The World Wide Web (WWW) alone has about 50 billion indexed web pages, so that their classification and information retrieval processing becomes a formidable task.
 Various search engines have been developed by private companies such as Google, Yahoo! and others which are extensively used by Internet users.
-In addition, social networks (Facebook, LiveJournal, Twitter, etc) gained enormous popularity in the last few years.
-Active use of social networks spreads beyond their initial purposes making them important for political or social events.
+In addition, social networks (Facebook, LiveJournal, Twitter, etc) have gained huge popularity in the last few years.
+In addition, use of social networks has spread beyond their initial purpose, making them important for political or social events.

-To handle such enormous databases, fundamental mathematical tools and algorithms related to centrality measures and network matrix properties are actively being developed.
+To handle such massive databases, fundamental mathematical tools and algorithms related to centrality measures and network matrix properties are actively being developed.
 Indeed, the PageRank algorithm, which was initially at the basis of the development of the Google search engine (Brin and Page, 1998; Langville and Meyer, 2006), is directly linked to the mathematical properties of Markov chains (Markov, 1906) and Perron-Frobenius operators (Brin and Stuck, 2002; Langville and Meyer, 2006).
 Due to its mathematical foundation, this algorithm determines a ranking order of nodes that can be applied to various types of directed networks.
-However, the recent enormous development of WWW and communication networks requires the creation of new tools and algorithms to characterize the properties of these networks on a more detailed and precise level.
+However, the recent rapid development of WWW and communication networks requires the creation of new tools and algorithms to characterize the properties of these networks on a more detailed and precise level.
 For example, such networks contain weakly coupled or secret communities which may correspond to very small values of the PageRank and are hard to detect.
-It is therefore highly important to have new methods to classify and rank enormous amount of network information in a way adapted to internal network structures and characteristics.
+It is therefore highly important to have new methods to classify and rank hige amounts of network information in a way adapted to internal network structures and characteristics.

 This review describes matrix tools and algorithms which facilitate classification and information retrieval from large networks recently created by human activity.
-The Google matrix formed by links of the network has typically a huge size.
+The Google matrix, formed by links of the network has, is typically huge (a few tens of billions of webpages).
 Thus, the analysis of its spectral properties including complex eigenvalues and eigenvectors represents a challenge for analytical and numerical methods.
-It is rather surprising, but the class of such matrices, belonging to the class of Markov chains and Perron-Frobenius operators, was practically not investigated in physics.
-Indeed, usually the physical problems belong to the class of Hermitian or unitary matrices.
-Their properties had been actively studied in the frame of Random Matrix Theory (RMT) (Akemann et al., 2011; Guhr et al., 1998; Mehta, 2004) and quantum chaos (Haake, 2010).
-The analytical and numerical tools developed in these research fields allowed to understand many universal and peculiar features of such matrices in the limit of large matrix size corresponding to many-body quantum systems (Guhr et al., 1998), quantum computers (Shepelyansky , 2001) and a semiclassical limit of large quantum numbers in the regime of quantum chaos (Haake, 2010).
+It is rather surprising, but the class of such matrices, which belong to the class of Markov chains and Perron-Frobenius operators, has been essentially overlooked in physics.
+Indeed, physical problems typically belong to the class of Hermitian or unitary matrices.
+Their properties have been actively studied in the frame of Random Matrix Theory (RMT) (Akemann et al., 2011; Guhr et al., 1998; Mehta, 2004) and quantum chaos (Haake, 2010).
+The analytical and numerical tools developed in these research fields have paved the way for understanding many universal and peculiar features of such matrices in the limit of large matrix size corresponding to many-body quantum systems (Guhr et al., 1998), quantum computers (Shepelyansky, 2001) and a semiclassical limit of large quantum numbers in the regime of quantum chaos (Haake, 2010).
 In contrast to the Hermitian problem, the Google matrices of directed networks have complex eigenvalues.
-The only physical systems where similar matrices had been studied analytically and numerically correspond to models of quantum chaotic scattering whose spectrum is known to have such unusual properties as the fractal Weyl law (Gaspard, 2014; Nonnenmacher and Zworski , 2007; Shepelyansky , 2008; Sjöstrand , 1990; Zworski , 1999).
+The only physical systems where similar matrices had been studied analytically and numerically correspond to models of quantum chaotic scattering whose spectrum is known to have such unusual properties as the fractal Weyl law (Gaspard, 2014; Nonnenmacher and Zworski, 2007; Shepelyansky, 2008; Sjöstrand, 1990; Zworski, 1999).